JellePauchet/RoadIt/documantation/projectplan.md

  - alle gegevens van het asfalttransport
  - conformiteit asfaltmengsels en steekproeven van de kwaliteitscontrole

-As an asfaltproducent, I want to consult the daily required amount of asfalt in an easy manner and everywhere.
+- As an asphaltproducent, I want to consult the daily required amount of asfalt in an easy manner and everywhere.
-As an asfaltproducent, I want to consult all data of the asfaltmix plant in an easy manner and everywhere.
+- As an asphaltproducent, I want to consult all data of the asphaltmix plant in an easy manner and everywhere.
-As an asfaltproducent, I want to consult all data of an asfalttransport in an easy manner and everywhere.
+- As an asphaltproducent, I want to consult all data of an asphalttransport in an easy manner and everywhere.
-As an asfaltproducent, I want to consult compliance mixtures and see samples of Copro in an easy manner and everywhere.
+- As an asphaltproducent, I want to consult compliance mixtures and see samples of Copro in an easy manner and everywhere.

 #### Transporteurs
 - Makkelijk en overal kunnen raadplegen van alle data omtrent het transport